tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 OuterExtensions.outer_extensions, includes those which were removed from EncodedClientHelloInner, in the order in which they were removed.

+Finally, EncodedClientHelloInner is serialized as a ClientHello structure, defined in Section 4.1.2 of {{RFC8446}}.
+Note this does not include the four-byte header included in the Handshake structure.

 The client-facing server computes ClientHelloInner by reversing this process.
 It scans EncodedClientHelloInner for an "outer_extensions" extension.
 If there is none, the ClientHelloInner is the EncodedClientHelloInner.
 Otherwise, it